Water parameters

 Parameters You Can Track

-Track the aquarium water parameters that matter most for your livestock and plants, including detailed NO3 and PO4 readings.
+Track the aquarium water parameters that matter most for your fish tank, planted aquarium, shrimp tank, or reef setup, including detailed NO3 and PO4 readings.

 Temperature